HOGENT-Web/csharp/chapters/07/slides/presentation.md

 # Solution

 On the following links you can find the solutions for the exercises.
-1. <a href="https://github.com/HOGENT-Web/csharp-ch-7-exercise-1/tree/solution/src" target="_blank">SportStore Api</a>
+1. <a href="https://github.com/HOGENT-Web/csharp-ch-7-exercise-1/tree/solution/src" target="_blank">BogusStore Api</a>

 ---
 name: summary